ajays20078/eseries-stk/README.md

 * splunk_indexers:  Index servers that splunk is being deployed on.
 These may be the same as other roles, or different.

 3. Fill out /home/eseries-stk/group_vars/all.
-*  For Eseries arrays, just use the ip address for the first controller.
+*  For E-Series arrays, just use the ip address for the first controller.
-*  For Eseries arrays, set your user/pass for Eseries (api_username, api_password) in ./group_vars/all file.
+*  For E-Series arrays, set your user/pass for E-Series (api_username, api_password) in ./group_vars/all file.

 4. Run the Ansible playbook with the following command from /home/eseries-stk directory.
 * ansible-playbook splunk.yml

 #### Non-docker workflow:

-1. Requires Unix host with network connection to all hosts and Eseries storage arrays.
+1. Requires Unix host with network connection to all hosts and E-Series storage arrays.

 2. Verify that you have the following packages installed:
     *  Python 2.7.6